viklund/courses/r_programming/1611/Exercises/Dataframes.md

    - The molecular weight of the protein
    - The length of the protein sequence
    - Information on who and when it was discovered
+   - Protein assay data

    Create this hypethetical S3 object in R.

 2. Among the test data sets that are part of base R, there is one called iris.
 It contains measurements on set of plants.
-You can access the data using by typing iris at in R. Explore this data set and calculate some useful summary statistics, like SD, mean and median for the parts of the data where this makes sense.
+You can access the data using by typing iris in R. Explore this data set and calculate some useful summary statistics, like SD, mean and median for the parts of the data where this makes sense.
+Calculate the same statistics for any grouping that you can find in the data.